 Human-Nature is a collaborative knowledge exchange programme aimed at creating a more inclusive and sustainable future.

-Focused on sustainability, Human-Nature will explore Malaysia's cultural and biodiversity, engaging local communities* knowledge to address the impacts of climate change on cultural rights.
+Focused on sustainability, Human-Nature will explore Malaysia's cultural biodiversity, engaging local communities' knowledge to address the impacts of climate change on cultural rights.

 Over the three years of the programme, Human-Nature will:

-• support the development of collaborative creative responses for climate adaptation,
+• support the development of research and insights on collaborative and creative responses for climate adaptation,

 • foster partnerships between communities, arts practitioners, scientists, and academia to embed arts and creative responses into organisations policy,

-• elevate local Malaysian voices to share insights, knowledge and best practices around sustainable consumption,
+• elevate local Malaysian voices to share insights, knowledge and best practices around sustainable futures ,

 • explore the role arts and creativity can play in addressing climate adaptation.